 Data analysis

-In order to formulate feasible and pertinent recommendations, parameters reflecting the situation need to be calculated.
+These data were collected in Blantyre, Malawi…

+There are 2 main types of data:

 Specifically, the location of skips and the rate at which skips are filling, to know the frequency at which they need to be emptied (services).
 The more robust set, as seen in this section, is a timeseries of specific skips filling and emptying.
 However, the scope of it is quite narrow, with only 12 useful filling rates extracted, all in a small area of Blantyre.

 A second dataset gives the arrivals at Mzedi dump, the main waste *word* in Blantyre.
 Though it covers all the skips studied, it presents strong limitations.
 Namely, arrivals at the dump do not reflect the speed at which the skips fill up.
 Indeed, the individual filling data show that some skips go a long time without being emptied, overflowing and presenting a public health risk.

 Set of skip locations